caltech-netlab/digital-twin-dataset/README.md

 )
 ```

+> [!NOTE]
+> If there is no data for the selected element and time range, the API may return an
+> empty file.

+> [!WARNING]
-The first time you run this code, it will prompt you to log in with GitHub.
-Please submit
+> The first time you run this code, it will prompt you to log in with GitHub and save the
+> credentials in a file called `dataset_api_credentials.json`.
+Make sure to keep this file
+> secret (e.g. do not share this file or commit it to a git repository).

-a ticket [here](https://forms.office.com/r/Ds6rKEtyTV) to have your GitHub account added
+Please submit a ticket [here](https://forms.office.com/r/Ds6rKEtyTV) to have your GitHub
-to the list of allowed users.
+account added to the list of allowed users.

 ### Loading data
 See example code in [`data_IO.ipynb`](code_examples/data_IO.ipynb).